-Under the Oregon Clean Fuels Program (CFP), EWEB is authorized to be an aggregator of credits attributed to residential EV charging.
-EWEB may use the revenue from these credits to make investments in transportation electrification and decarbonization.
-Additionally, EWEB owns EV charging infrastructure at the Roosevelt Operations Center (for both our owned fleet vehicles and for public use in our employee parking lot), and at our Hayden Bridge water treatment facility in Springfield along the McKenzie River.
+Under the Oregon Clean Fuels Program (CFP), EWEB is an aggregator of residential EV charging credits.
+EWEB may use revenue from these credits to invest in transportation electrification and decarbonization.
+Additionally, EWEB owns EV charging infrastructure at the Roosevelt Operations Center (for both our owned fleet vehicles and for public use in our employee parking lot), and at our Hayden Bridge water treatment facility in Springfield.
 EWEB generates additional CFP credits from these owned charging stations.
+Decreases in credit prices mean EWEB has less revenue to invest in transportation electrification programs.